 Introducing your new kitten to your home is an exciting time, but it can be very stressful for your kitten.
-The following tips from the Feline Advisory Bureau will help you to settle in your new companion.
+The following tips from International Cat Care will help you to settle in your new companion.

 Give your kitten reassurance and time to adjust to her new surroundings before making introductions to other animals in the household.
 Make sure all the doors and windows are closed and that there is a guard in front of the fireplace (a dark quiet chimney can be very inviting to a nervous kitten).
 Make sure that he knows where the bed, litter tray and food bowls are.